WeberSynBioLab/optoConfig-96/README.md

     - *Repeat the last step:*

         After completion of all Steps, the last Step in the Program is repeated indefinitely.
 While it is not possible to export Programs with a total Step duration of more than the maximum (approximately 49 days), this limit may in principle be reached if a Step is set to repeat at the end of the Program.
-However, **this is not supported**!
+However, **program durations of more than 49 days are not supported**!

-    The built-in LED on the Arduino Micro will blink when all Programs have completed all of their Steps at least once - it will also blink when a Program is set to repeat its last Step!
+    The built-in LED on the Arduino Micro will blink when all Programs have completed their last Step - it will also blink when a Program is set to repeat its last Step!

 - *List of Steps in the Program:*